 A first version of the LFC BOA was approved by CREG on May 27, 2019 after a public consultation and entered into force on August 27, 2019.
-A request for modifications was submitted to CREG and approved on December 6, 2019 after public consultation.
-This explanatory note already includes the new modifications which are currently being proposed for a new version of the LFCBOA and which is planned to be submitted to CREG on September 30, 2021, dealing with:
+A request for modifications while the last version was submitted to CREG and approved on December 6, 2019 after public consultation.
+This explanatory note includes the latest modifications approved by CREG on February 10, 2022, after a public consultation, dealing with: This version includes all modifications up to the proposal for amendment to the LFC BOA of 29 April 2022 regarding the dimensioning of the aFRR dimensioning in Section 3.2.

-- The exceptional balancing measures specified in Section 2.3 (FRCE measures), Section 4.2 (exhausted reserve procedure) and Section 4.3 (escalation procedure). - Nemo Link direction forecast specified in used in the FRR dimensioning as specified in Section 3.1.2.2. - Reduction of the full activation time for mFRR providing units to 12.5 minutes as specified in Section 4.4.
+- The exceptional balancing measures specified in Section 2.3 (FRCE measures), Section (exhausted reserve procedure) and Section (escalation procedure). - Nemo Link direction forecast specified in used in the FRR dimensioning as specified in Section - - Reduction of the full activation time for mFRR providing units to 12.5 minutes as specified in Section .

-1. General Provisions
+4-1.
+General Provisions